 How do you measure tannin?

-Measuring tannin levels in a pond is not an exact science, and is usually determined from a simple “eyeball test”.
+Measuring tannin levels in a pond is not an exact science, and is usually determined from a simple “eyeball test.”
 Visually checking the pond water in a glass and comparing each day to see if there are any color changes occurring is typically the easiest method.
 If the yellow tinge is becoming more pronounced, a treatment is usually recommended.
 Most pond owners will choose to treat their tannin problem as soon as it appears, as clear water is always a very desirable feature for garden ponds.
 Alternatively, if after a few hours the color settles to the bottom of the glass with the rest of the water becoming clear, the problem was sedimentation rather than tannins.

 When to treat pond tannin is up to you!
 If you want maximum water clarity, we recommend an initial treatment to remove the bulk of the color, and then a maintenance routine to prevent it from coming back.
 Garden ponds with only a slight yellow tinge do not necessarily need to be treated unless you feel the tannin level will get worse in time, or if perfectly clear pond water is important to you.

-Since Tannin is an organic pollutant, and it has no benefits to pond water, removing as much as possible won’t effect your ponds health.
-In terms of tannin concentrations, see the information below which shows approx tannin in parts per million (ppm) and the corresponding water color.
+Since tannin is an organic pollutant, and it has no benefits to pond water, and removing as much as possible won’t adversely effect your pond’s health.
+In terms of tannin concentrations, see the information below which shows approximate tannin in parts per million (ppm) and the corresponding water color.
 To note, anything above 2.0 ppm (darker tinge of yellow) we would recommend treating, especially if you have fish!